|

 The Enclosure Rebuild

-While planning for the installation of my modifications, I noticed a significant amount of unused space inside of the C64C(a C64 with a redesigned case).
-After playing around with the two halves of the enclosure, I figured out a way to make the system more compact.
-Since I am running out of studio space, I decided that the effort would be worthwhile.
+While planning for the installation of my modifications, I noticed a significant amount of unused space inside the C64C(a C64 with a redesigned case).
+After playing around with the two halves of the enclosure, I figured out a way to make the system even more compact.
+Since I'm running out of studio space, I decided that doing so would be a worthwhile effort.
 In addition to the functional enhancements I had planned to implement, I wanted to have the compactness of the classic C64 "breadbox" enclosure with the sleek style of the later 64C.

 top portion of enclosure removed

-I'll spare you the details on opening the 64 and removing the metal shield (heatsink).
+I'll spare you the details on opening the 64 and removing the metal shield.

 After eyeballing the dimensions of the main board, keyboard and the space required for the modifications, I began to hack away at the enclosure, starting with the upper vents.